 NCOPE Residents have specific responsibilities, which are identified in the Standards of Accreditation for the Orthotic/Prosthetic Residency Program (PDF).
 The resident assumes these responsibilities which include the following during the period of their residency:

 Register with NCOPE as a resident prior to the start of the residency program.
 (Registering 2 weeks prior to the residency start date is required and up to 30 days in advance is recommended).
 All registration materials must be provided to NCOPE within 30 days after beginning your residency if not included with the registration form.
 These materials include:

 - Sealed official transcripts from the college or university which conferred your undergraduate or graduate degree

 Transcripts can be sent directly to NCOPE from the school, but must be received within 60 days of beginning your residency

 - Copy of certificate of completion from CAAHEP accredited Bachelor’s degree in Orthotics & Prosthetics or post-baccalaureate program in Orthotics and/or Prosthetics (if applicable).

 - Registration Fee of $1800 dollars (12-month single discipline residency)

 - Registration Fee of $3600 dollars (18-month dual discipline residency)

 NCOPE accepts payment by check, money order or by credit card.
-Please note that credit card payments will be assessed a convenience fee to the total amount due. $41.25 will be added to the $1500 dollar 12-month single discipline residency registration fee and $82.50 will be added to the $3,000 dollar 18-month duel discipline residency registration fee.
+Please note that credit card payments will be assessed a convenience fee to the total amount due. $41.25 will be added to the $1500 dollar 12-month single discipline residency registration fee and $82.50 will be added to the $3,000 dollar 18-month dual discipline residency registration fee.
 Payment in full is expected at the time of registration; NCOPE does not offer a payment plan.

 - Clinical hours must be complete prior to the start of a resident’s program.